P0171Sensors

 Common causes

-• Dirty or failing mass airflow (MAF) sensor
+• Dirty or failing mass airflow (MAF) sensor — an under-reading sensor causes the ECM to inject less fuel than needed

-• Weak fuel pressure from a failing fuel pump or clogged fuel filter
+• Weak fuel pressure from a failing fuel pump or clogged fuel filter — more pronounced at highway speed and high load

-• Clogged or stuck-open fuel injectors
+• Clogged or restricted fuel injectors — restricts fuel delivery particularly under high demand

-• Dirty or restricted throttle body
+• Dirty or restricted throttle body — affects idle air calibration

 Symptoms you might notice